-If the failure to be immunized will not prevent the student from fulfilling the Essential Functions and/or curricular requirements of the academic program, then exemptions related to religious belief or practices shall be approved by the campus Student Health Service director in consultation with the program director and, if appropriate, with the Office of Legal Management.
+If the failure to be immunized will not prevent the student from fulfilling the essential functions and/or curricular requirements of the academic program, then exemptions related to religious belief or practices shall be approved by the campus Student Health Services director in consultation with the program director and, if appropriate, with the Office of General Counsel.

-I. Students who are not accepted into a Rutgers educational program in sufficient time to produce required documentation or to complete immunizations and tests by the start of classes in the first year of his or her educational program may be enrolled, but considered in temporary (provisional) compliance for the first semester or trimester of classes.
-However, depending upon which documentation, immunization or test is lacking, these students may be excluded from certain activities such as clinical activities or laboratory work.
+- I. Students who are not accepted into a Rutgers educational program in sufficient time to produce required documentation or to complete immunizations and tests by the start of classes in the first year of his or her educational program may be enrolled, but considered in temporary (provisional) compliance for the first semester or trimester of classes.
+However, depending upon which documentation, immunization, or test is lacking, these students may be excluded from certain activities such as clinical activities or laboratory work.
 For example, students will not be permitted to have clinical contact or contact with blood or other potentially infectious body fluids or laboratory material if they have not received at least one dose of hepatitis B vaccine or cannot provide serologic evidence of current immunity to hepatitis B; students will not be permitted to have clinical contact unless they have received tuberculin testing and any required follow up.
-Provisional enrollment on this basis may not continue beyond the first semester or trimester.

-J. In case of a campus outbreak, students who are known to lack immunity or have not been vaccinated may be removed from campus until deemed safe to return.
+Provisional enrollment on this basis may not continue beyond the first semester or trimester. - J. Non-clinical students more than 30 years old, whose program is classified as category 4, are not required to submit documentation for prior vaccination against or immunity to measles, mumps, rubella, or Hepatitis B per N.J.S.A.
+18A:61D-1.
+However, students are highly encouraged to keep up with all age-appropriate immunizations, including flu and tetanus, and may be removed from class or campus in cases of a measles, mumps, or rubella outbreak if their vaccination status is unknown. - K. In case of a campus outbreak, students who are known to lack immunity or have not been vaccinated may be removed from campus until deemed safe to return.